"The Ethics of Victimhood: How Victimhood Can Be a Positive Political Resource"

 Work in Progress

-Abstract: This article examines the communicative potential of resistance from an affective perspective, focusing on subway protests organized by Solidarity Against Disability Discrimination (SADD) in Seoul, South Korea.
+Abstract: This article examines the communicative potential of disruptive resistance, focusing on subway protests organized by disability rights activists in South Korea.
 Targeting rush-hour commuters, these protests provoked anger, frustration, and anxiety.
-While conventional accounts emphasize persuasion as the primary communicative function of resistance, I argue that such protests serve as affective communication, challenging non-victims’ emotional privilege by forcing them to confront their vulnerability.
-This disrupts affective power relationships, where the emotional burdens of political change are unequally distributed between victims and non-victims.
-Then, I highlight a communicative dilemma victims face: while pursuing either persuasion or affective communication in isolation risks failure, non-victims’ refusal to acknowledge their vulnerability forces victims to prioritize one at the expense of the other.
-This dilemma poses a significant normative challenge, leading to the systemic devaluation of victims’ resistance and necessitating a reassessment of how resistance is evaluated.
+While conventional accounts emphasize persuasion as the main communicative function of resistance, I argue that such protests represent affective communication by victims of oppression.
+They challenge non-victims’ emotional privilege by making forcing them to confront their own vulnerability, thereby disrupting affective power relationships where the emotional burden of political change falls disproportionately on victims, while non-victims remain detached.
+I then highlight a communicative dilemma victims face: because disruptive protests are often seen as counterproductive to communication, victims are pressured to choose between persuasion and disruption in isolation, each carrying risks of communicative failure.
+This dilemma presents a significant normative challenge, contributing to the devaluation of victims’ resistance.
+This article calls for a reassessment of disruptive protests as a form of communication.

-Keywords: affective communication; affective power relationship; communicative dilemma; resistance; emotional privilege
+Keywords: affective communication; affective power relationship; communicative dilemma; disruptive resistance; emotional privilege

-Abstract: This paper argues that governments have a responsibility to protect and support victims of hate speech.
-Hate speech can silence its targets, particularly in contexts where they lack the resources to respond effectively.
-Drawing on Seana Shiffrin's thinker-based theory of freedom of speech, I argue that this silencing effect undermines victims' moral agencytheir ability to develop personal perspectives, beliefs, and principles through free speech.
-Since safeguarding the moral agency of all individuals is a governmental responsibility, I argue that punitive measures against hate speech are not justified under the thinker-based framework.
-Instead, I propose a policy approach centered on supporting victims' counter-speech.
-To illustrate how this responsibility can be fulfilled, I refine Katherine Gelber’s "speaking back" policy, which calls on governments to provide institutional, material, and educational support to help victims overcome the silencing effects of hate speech and respond through their own speech.
-I suggest two theoretical modifications: first, the policy is better motivated by the thinker-based approach than by Gelber's reliance on the capabilities approach; second, it should consider the possibility that counter-speech may itself constitute hate speech.
+Abstract: This paper argues that governments have a responsibility to support the counter-speech of hate speech victims, particularly in institutional settings such as schools and workplaces.
+Hate speech can silence its targets, especially when they lack the resources to respond effectively.
+Drawing on Seana Shiffrin's thinker-based theory of freedom of speech, I argue that this silencing undermines victims' moral agency—their ability to develop and express personal perspectives, beliefs, and principles through speech—particularly in contexts crucial to individual development and social participation.
+Because safeguarding moral agency is a fundamental governmental responsibility, addressing the silencing effects of hate speech is essential.
+However, punitive measures against hate speech are inconsistent with the thinker-based framework.
+I therefore propose a policy approach centered on supporting victims' counter-speech.
+To illustrate how this responsibility might be fulfilled, I refine Katherine Gelber’s "speaking back" policy, which calls on governments to provide institutional, material, and educational support to enable victims to respond.
+I suggest two theoretical modifications: first, the thinker-based framework offers a stronger normative foundation for this policy than Gelber’s reliance on the capabilities approach; second, it should consider the possibility that counter-speech may itself take the form of hate speech.

 Keywords: hate speech; counter-speech; speaking back policy; freedom of speech; thinker-based theory